ivan-kleshnin/unredux/README.md

 #### [2.
 Store](./tutorials/2.store)

-Making a better store abstraction step by step.
+Let's make a better store abstraction.

 #### [10.
 Logging](./tutorials/10.log)

-Using logging middleware.
+Learn how to use logging middleware.

 #### [11.
 Control](./tutorials/11.control)

-Using (optional) proactive/non-reactive store interface.
+Learn how to use control middleware.

 **...wip**